zahitbasyigit/DrawAndGuess/README.md

 Multiplayer drawing and guessing game!

-This is a client-sided multiplayer game, therefore if any of the players disconnects, the game bugs.
+This is a multiplayer game based on firebase realtime database.
+The verifications are done on client-side therefore if any of the players disconnects, the game bugs.

 Create & Join lobbies to play draw and guess.
 Each player takes turns drawing and guessing what is being drawn!